BEEM — Beam Global

 - Customer Diversification: Commercial customers accounted for 72% of revenue in 2025, up from 38% in 2024.
 Non-federal government business grew significantly, compensating for lost federal revenue.

-- International Expansion: Beam Global expanded into international markets, with products deployed in 23 countries and the establishment of Beam Middle East, a joint venture aimed at tapping into a $1 trillion sustainable infrastructure market in the Gulf states.
+- International Expansion: Beam Global expanded into 23 countries and established Beam Middle East, a joint venture aimed at tapping into a $1 trillion investment in sustainable infrastructure in the Gulf states.

 - Product Portfolio Growth: 70% of Q4 revenue came from new and expanded products, including smart cities infrastructure and energy storage solutions.